Articles in this section

 Note

-The B2B Manager license applies to the legacy endpoints and platform license type.
+The B2B Manager license applies to the legacy endpoints and integrator.io platform license type.

 The overage policy is permitted for each EDI license component.
-It applies only to the platform license type and is limited to production environments (not Sandbox or non-production).
+It applies only to the platform license type and is limited to production environments (excluding Sandbox and non-production environments).

 For more information on how to request access or upgrade your B2B Manager subscription, see Request access or upgrade to B2B Manager.